kazu-yamamoto/hs-sympo-2012/README.markdown

     > @kazu: What would be _unusual usage_ here?
 Can you come up with an
     > example?

-  - Property test which is not useful for readers
+  - Properties and examples (unit tests) that are not useful user documentatation
+    > @kazu: I think this applies to both properties and unit tests.
+So I
+    > adapted this.

   - Unit tests for IO which cannot be executed in doctest
     > @kazu: I think unit tests that require setup code do not work well, yet.